goatshriek/stumpless/docs/portability.md

 found in the
 [documentation](https://goatshriek.github.io/stumpless/docs/c/latest/).

-However, this header does not include information needed to make some internal code decisions.
+However, this header does not include information used to make some internal code decisions.
 For example, the public header will not indicate whether a particular header was available during the system build.
 For this type of information there is a second configuration file, `private/config.h`, which